Canada to launch review of B-20 mortgage guidelines

-Dec 15 (Reuters) - Canada on Thursday said it will launch a review of its so-called B-20 mortgage guidelines in January and left the benchmark for the country's mortgage stress test unchanged.
+Dec 15 (Reuters) - Canada on Thursday said it would launch a review of its so-called B-20 mortgage guidelines in January and left the benchmark for the country's mortgage stress test unchanged.

-The Office of the Superintendent of Financial Institutions (OSFI) said the minimum qualifying rate for uninsured mortgage borrowers will stay at 5.25%.
+The Office of the Superintendent of Financial Institutions (OSFI) said the minimum qualifying rate (MQR) for uninsured mortgage borrowers would stay at 5.25%.
 This makes the benchmark either the rate the borrower pays plus 200 basis points, or 5.25%, whichever is greater.

 "We expect to leave the MQR at its current rate pending the outcome of the review, although the economic environment could result in a more immediate change," the regulator said.